oOo0oOo/LeanSerde/README.md

 ### Automatic Format Description

 LeanSerde provides a `describeFormat` function to get a human-readable description of the serialization format for any type.
 This is severely limited and does not include all details.
-Use with caution.
+Only types with `Inhabited` and `Serializable` instances can be described.

 ```lean
 match LeanSerde.describeFormat FileNode with